unstoppabledomains/dev-docs/getting-started/glossary.md

 ### P

+**Payback**: A payment method that allows resellers to mint paid domains for customers and process the payment on their application without involving Unstoppable Domains.

-**Peer-to-Peer (P2P)**: A distributed network of two or more computers that interact directly without a central server or entity.
+**Peer-to-Peer (P2P)**: A distributed network of two or more computers interacting directly without a central server or entity.

 **Private Key**: An alphanumeric passcode required to withdraw assets from a blockchain wallet and authorize digital transactions.
 Because these private keys are long and difficult to memorize, wallets will associate them with a seed or recovery phrase that is easier to remember.

 **Proof of Stake (PoS)**: A consensus mechanism that requires nodes, called validators, to stake a set amount of cryptocurrency on the blockchain to verify transactions and mint blocks.
 If a validator approves fraudulent transactions, the network will slash a portion of its stake.

-**Proof of Work (PoW)**: A consensus mechanism that requires miners to complete complex mathematical puzzles to verify transactions and mint blocks.
+**Proof of Work (PoW)**: A consensus mechanism requiring miners to complete complex mathematical puzzles to verify transactions and mint blocks.
 When a miner correctly solves a puzzle, they gain access to mint the next block and receive the corresponding block reward and transaction fees.

 **Protocol**: The foundational software layer of a program.
 A protocol has become a general term used to refer to both layer 1 blockchain networks and the layer 2 applications built on top of them — Bitcoin, Ethereum, Uniswap, and Lightning Network can all be considered protocols.